CG3-Media/alto/README.md

 - 👍 **Upvoting** - Users can vote on tickets and comments (with AJAX)
 - 🔍 **Search** - Full-text search across ticket titles, descriptions, and comments (board-scoped)
 - 📧 **Email Notifications** - Configurable email alerts for tickets, comments, and status changes
+- 🎣 **Callback Hooks** - Simple callback methods to integrate with Slack, analytics, external APIs, and more
 - 📊 **Status Tracking** - `open`, `planned`, `in_progress`, `complete`
 - 🔒 **Moderation** - Lock tickets to prevent further discussion
 - 👑 **Admin Dashboard** - Statistics, recent activity, board management, and email configuration